 “People see him as a God.”
 The words hung in the air like the thick, muggy humidity that is typical of the densely forested landscape of southern Xishuangbanna.
 Sam and I stood there silently staring at a picture of one of the most famous men of the 20th century.
 It was late afternoon, and the coffee table sized picture of a man, who is inseparable from the identity of modern China, hung tightly to a wall post of an uncompleted gate towards the center of a small Dai village.
-In the west, we grew up having very mixed feelings about this man, and even though I was born in the years post-cold war, we were still well learned to the ‘democracy vs. Communism’ narrative, that seemed to signify the struggles and conflicts in the post WWII era world.
-Before coming to China my preconceptions were clear, I knew about the cultural revolution, Tiananmen Square and the other human rights issues that correlated in a less than positive approval rating in many westerner’s minds.
+In the west, we grew up having very mixed feelings about this man, and even though I was born in the after the Cold War years, I was still well aware of the ‘democracy vs. Communism’ narrative, that seemed to signify the struggles and conflicts in the post WWII era world.
+Before coming to China my preconceptions were clear, I knew about the Cultural Revolution, the consequences of The Great Leap Forward and moreover, the human rights issues that correlated in a less than positive approval rating in many westerner’s minds which included my own.
 But what about the Chinese people themselves?
 What do they think about Mao Zedong?

 Sam, my guide and interpreter, with his pitch black hair and darker skin tone that often differentiates the Dai people and other minority groups in Yunnan Province from the Han Chinese, gave me a clear and astounding answer.
 “He is seen as a father, a God.”